XiMatriarx/typescript/readme.md

 - `npx @ximatriarx/typescript init`
 - Use it as a GitHub repository template.
 - Clone it using `git clone https://github.com/XiMatriarx/typescript.git`.
-- Use `bin/init.sh` to create repositories.
+- Use `bin/init.sh` to create projects.

 ## Usage